20th February 2021 Supervising Somatic Therapy Online – benefits, challenges, and reflection. An on-line workshop.

 It will briefly explore how the 7 eyed model can be used as a map and framework to contain and support creative techniques within supervision using a blend of theory and experiential practical work in pairs or small groups.

-This workshop will be of interest to anyone who supervises counsellors, psychotherapists and Arts Therapists.
+This workshop will be of interest to anyone who supervises counsellors, psychotherapists and arts therapists.

-Alison is Dramatherapist, Psychotherapist and Supervisor with many years of experience in providing supervision and offering individual and group therapy to a wide range of adults and young people.
+Alison is a dramatherapist, psychotherapist and supervisor with many years of experience in providing supervision and offering individual and group therapy to a wide range of adults and young people.
 She has worked within the NHS, private practice and the voluntary sector.
 Alison lives in Harrogate, is a long standing member of the Yorkshire Supervisors' Forum and has a passion for bringing creativity into the counselling room, supervision space and life in general.

-Finally, please note that by filling in the booking form, you accept our terms and conditions.
+Please note that by filling in the booking form, you accept our terms and conditions.
 You can cancel your booking and receive a FULL refund any time up to 30 days before the event.
 After that, NO refund is possible and the full fee will be retained.
 This is because we have already committed to booking the accommodation and food for the event and are unable ourselves to change our financial obligations.
 Thank you.

 Yorkshire Supervisors’ Forum Half Day Workshop